koizukusnm/it-support-home-lab/Troubleshooting/errors.md

 ---

+## 6. Domain Login Failure – Client Access Issues

+### Problem: Login still allowed after disabling account
+**Cause:** The Windows 11 client initially allowed login because the local account was used instead of the domain account, or cached credentials were active.
+**Solution:**
+- Ensure the user attempts login with the domain account.
+- Sign out and clear cached credentials if necessary.

+### Problem: Event Viewer access denied
+**Cause:** Standard users do not have permission to read the Security log; administrative rights were required to view authentication failures.
+**Solution:**
+- Log in with an account that has administrative privileges.
+- Open Event Viewer to check authentication logs.

+### Problem: Event log did not appear on Domain Controller
+**Cause:** Failed login attempts from a disabled account may not always be logged on the DC immediately; sometimes only the client logs the failure.
+**Solution:**
+- Check both client and DC logs.
+- Ensure DC replication and log settings are correct.

 ## Notes

 This troubleshooting documentation will be updated over time as more errors are encountered and resolved.
 It demonstrates the ability to **identify, analyze, and fix system issues** in a professional IT lab environment.